Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Evaluation Metrics and Unrecovered Weights

+\textbf{Query-intensive weights.} To recover a weight, we must hit some specific hyperplanes.
+The budget for the attack is limited and thus we cannot grid the whole $S$ with search lines.
+The targeted search, one of the few steps in the attack which we do not improve, has its limitations too.
+Therefore it is expected that we miss some effective weights.
+We refer to those weights as query-intensive weights.
+The number of critical points of a neuron we gather is not clearly correlated to how close it is to being always on/off.
+Despite this lack of correlation at the neuron level, we observe that in general increasing the number of critical points used reduces significantly the number of query intensive weights, see Table~\ref{table:taxonomy_final}.

-\textbf{Unreachable weights.} Suppose that all critical points of a neuron $\eta_j^{(i)}$ lie on the inactive side of a neuron $\eta_k^{(i-1)}$.
-In this case, the contribution of $\eta_k^{(i-1)}$ to the output of $\eta_j^{(i)}$ is always zero during extraction, leaving us with no information about the corresponding weight $a_{j,k}^{(i)}$.
-As this weight cannot be recovered using the current extraction method, we refer to such weights as \emph{unreachable}.
-Unreachable weights arise when a hyperplane from layer $i$ does not intersect with a hyperplane from layer $i-1$, partitioning the input space into three polytopes instead of the usual four.
-There are two scenarios depending on the sign of $\eta_j^{(i)}$.
-If no region exists where both neurons are active (as illustrated in Figure~\ref{FakeDead}), then $a_{j,k}^{(i)}$ is never activated and can be safely treated as a dead weight.
-However, if a region does exist where both neurons are active (depicted in grey in Figure~\ref{RealDead}), then $a_{j,k}^{(i)}$ does contribute and should ideally be recovered.
-Unlike query-intensive weights, unreachable weights can significantly reduce extraction coverage, as they are not necessarily associated with almost always-off neurons.
-Nonetheless, almost always-off neurons are more likely to cause unreachable weights (see Table \ref{table:taxonomy_final}).
-Fortunately, such cases become increasingly rare with higher input dimensions, since the probability that two $(d_0-1)$-dimensional hyperplanes do not intersect decreases.
-For example, a very active unreachable weight, $a^{(7)}_{5,5}$ in Model II, causes a drop in layer coverage to 76.32\%, while all other layers maintained values above 88\%.\\
+\textbf{Unreachable weights.} Suppose that all critical points of a neuron \(\eta_j^{(i)}\) lie on the inactive side of a neuron \(\eta_k^{(i-1)}\).
+In this case, the contribution of \(\eta_k^{(i-1)}\) to the output of \(\eta_j^{(i)}\) is always zero during extraction, leaving us with no information about the corresponding weight \(a_{j,k}^{(i)}\).
+If no region of $S$ exists where both neurons are active (as illustrated in Fig.~\ref{FakeDead}), then $a_{j,k}^{(i)}$ is never activated and can be safely treated as non-effective.
+However, if a region does exist where both neurons are active (depicted in grey in Fig.~\ref{RealDead}), then $a_{j,k}^{(i)}$ is effective, contributes to the output of the network for inputs in this region, and should ideally be recovered.
+In this case, we say that $a_{j,k}^{(i)}$ is an \emph{unreachable} weight.
+Increasing the number of critical points does not diminish the number of unreachable weights, see Table~\ref{table:taxonomy_final}.